codio-templates/advanced-javascript/.guides/content/Custom-Code-Tests-d90d/The-Custom-Script-7718.md

 The `os` module is used to create a file path to the student code, the `subprocess` module is used to run the student code, and the `sys` module is used to send the exit code to Codio.

 The `path` variable contains the path to the student code, and the `file` variable contains the name of the student file.
 These two values are combined to create the `student_code` variable, which is used later on in the program.
-The `expected_ouput` variable should contain the expected output of what the student code should produce.
+The `student_output` variable should contain the expected output of what the student code should produce.

 ## Functions